Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

 3. Add theme

-    RHElements uses a set of css variables to apply theme to all its web components.
+    RH Elements uses a set of css variables to apply theme to all its web components.
 You can customize provided theme variables by changing css variable values.
 For more information visit: (https://rhelements.github.io/theme/).

     IE and FireFox don't support ShadowDOM.
 ShadyCSS provides a library to simulate ShadowDOM style encapsulation (reference: https://github.com/webcomponents/shadycss)